 The Admission Committee will only evaluate the documents uploaded in the portal by the application deadline.
 The ranking lists with the admitted students will be published here: https://www.unibz.it/en/applicants/ranking-lists/ and are only valid for the respective academic year.

-In order to absolve the additional learning obligations, preparatory courses are offered in the weeks before the beginning of the first semester.
+In order to get prepared for the additional learning obligations test, preparatory courses are offered in the weeks before the beginning of the first semester.
 In particular, the courses are taught as intensive courses in which the basic concepts of mathematics, physics, biology and chemistry are dealt with.
 The additional educational debt is absolved by passing a special examination.
-Specific dates will be scheduled to take the exams.
+Specific dates will be scheduled to take the exams during the first year.

 The OFA-exam must be passed within the first academic year of study and is an essential prerequisite for taking the curricular exams of the years following the first.
 If you have not passed the OFA exam in one of the sessions planned, you will be not able to enrol in the second year of study; consequently, you will be enrolled in the first year again.